sanvikaushik/comp3005-fitness-orm/READMe.md

 # Viewing the ER MODEL DIAGRAM:

+NOTE: The Final Version of the ER DIAGRAM are marked as FINAL VERSION

 Step 1:

 Take GitHub code referenced in ER MODEL folder and paste it into Gleek.io